rack/rack/UPGRADE-GUIDE.md

 `Rack::RewindableInput::Middleware` to make the body rewindable, and call `.rewind` explicitly to match this behavior.

-### Nested query parsing does not accept the `a[b[c]]=x` syntax any more
+### Invalid nested query parsing syntax `a[b[c]]=x` no longer works the same as valid syntax `a[b][c]=x`

-Despite being non-standard, this syntax is sometimes used by Rails applications because Rack 2 was (involuntarily) parsing it correctly.

-This syntax is no longer supported by Rack 3 and will lead to incorrect results:
+This invalid syntax was never officially supported.
+However, some libraries and applications used it anyway.
+Due to implementation details, Rack 2 ended up parsing it the same as the correct syntax.
+The implementation was changed in Rack 3, and this invalid syntax is no longer parsed the same way as the correct syntax:

 ```ruby
 Rack::Utils.parse_nested_query("a[b[c]]=x")